emelens/figwheel-main/docs/docs/npm.md

 2. bundled together with its NPM dependencies to a final output file that we will load into the browser

-It's important to remember that the under the `:bundle` target the output of the ClojureScript compiler is not loadable by the browser it has to be bundled first.
+It's important to remember that under the `:bundle` target the output of the ClojureScript compiler is not loadable by the browser it has to be bundled first.